 Matchmaking is all about human connections

-The work, for which the Nobel Committee awarded Pissarides the Prize in 2010, bridges precisely this gap by merging the classical market model with the search function.
+His work, for which the Nobel Committee awarded him the prize in 2010, bridges this gap by merging the classical market model with the search function.
 It takes the supply and demand sides of classical economics up to the point where they help explain how labor markets function.
-Aptly, the research incorporates features from Pissarides’ search theory, where potential partners search for each other - just like on dating or property websites - prior to an interaction.
+Aptly, the research incorporates features from Pissarides’ search theory, where potential partners search for each other – just like on dating or property websites – prior to an interaction.

 The beauty of mathematics

-As he takes us on a journey back to his childhood in Cyprus, Pissarides’ ways of relating to the world around him slowly reveal themselves.
+As he takes us on a journey back to his childhood in Cyprus, Pissarides’ ways of relating to the world around him reveal themselves.
 He recalls being mesmerized by modest and elegant embroidery patterns on handkerchiefs handmade by Cypriot women.
-The young future Nobel Laureate had been fascinated by the process of transformation through work; from these women taking simple silk thread to coming back to his father's clothing store with the finished product.
-From raw materials, the worker not only creates another object, but also gives it value through the act of their production.
+The young future Nobel Laureate had been fascinated by the process of transformation through work, from these women taking simple silk thread to coming back to his father's clothing store with the finished product.
+From raw materials, the worker not only creates a new object, but also gives it value through the act of their production.

 The drive to understand unemployment